scottdware/go-panos/README.md

 #### Modifying Groups

 To modify an address or service group, which includes adding/removing members...you can use the `ModifyGroup()` function, which takes 4 parameters: `objecttype`, `action`, `object` and `group`.
-When modifying a group object on a Panorama device, you must specify the `device-group` to create the object in as the last/5th parameter.
+When modifying a group object on a Panorama device, you must specify the `device-group` to create the object in as the last parameter.

 * `objecttype` is one of: "address" or "service"
 * `action` is one of: "add" or "remove"